Alerovere/CoastSat.Venice/README.md

 - Beach-face slope dataset for Australia (Version 2) [Data set].
 Zenodo. https://doi.org/10.5281/zenodo.7272538

 - Training dataset used for pixel-wise classification in CoastSat (initial version): https://doi.org/10.5281/zenodo.3334147

+## Acknowledgments
+This work is based on the CoasSat tool.
+Please give credit to the original repository if you use this work, and make sure you visit [the original repository](https://github.com/kvos/CoastSat) and cite the relevant papers mentioned above.
+The modifications done within CoastSat.Venice were done in the framework of the WARMCOASTS project, led by A. Rovere at Ca' Foscari University of Venice.
+This software is part of a project that has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (Grant agreement No. ERC-StG-802414)